hsupunw/people-base/README.md

 - A front end client using angular 7 is developed for ease of use.
 Please find it from https://github.com/hsupunw/people-client

 ## Postman Collection
+- You can import the postman collection created for testing purpose from https://www.getpostman.com/collections/3582526d271489102986

 ## Alternative implementation with spring-data-rest